mpasha3/LM-MM-GKS/README.md

 | `HSTgray.jpg` | Image deblurring (Hubble Space Telescope image) |

 CT and PAT test data are generated synthetically by `PRtomo` (AIR Tools II) and `generate_PAT_June17.m`.

-## Key Algorithmic Details

-The main algorithm (Algorithm 3.3 in the paper) alternates between:

-1. **Enlarge** (Algorithm 3.1): expands the search space by adding basis vectors, using the gradient of the *updated* quadratic tangent majorant.
-This change from standard MM-GKS is key to the convergence proof.
-2. **Compress** (Algorithm 3.2): reduces the search space to $k_{\min}$ vectors while always retaining the current solution and gradient/residual.

-Key parameters:
-- `kmax`: maximum search space dimension (memory budget)
-- `kmin` (passed as `r`): compressed dimension after each cycle
-- `kiter`: number of inner expansion steps per cycle
-- `iter`: number of outer expand-compress cycles
-- `epsilon`: smoothing parameter for the $\ell_1$ approximation

 ## Disclaimer